Toilet brushes and vacuum cleaners turn musical in hands of Nils Frahm

-LONDON Three pianos, a wood pipe organ, a synthesizer and toilet brushes are the standard setup for a show by German experimental composer Nils Frahm.
+LONDON May 29 Three pianos, a wood pipe organ, a synthesiser and toilet brushes are the standard setup for a show by German experimental composer Nils Frahm.

 He navigated masterfully between the instruments this week during his second sold-out show at London's Roundhouse venue, playing lush compositions drawing on the electronica of Aphex Twin and the melodious patterns of Chopin.